camunda/camunda-docs-manual/content/user-guide/spring-boot-integration/webapps.md

 </dependency>
 ```

-Also don't forget to define the appropriate Camunda engine version (with "ee" suffix): see [Overriding Camunda version](../#overriding-camunda-version).
+Also don't forget to define the appropriate Camunda engine version (with "ee" suffix): see [Using Enterprise Edition](../#using-enterprise-edition).

 If you are using the enterprise edition, you can also use the [`camunda.bpm.license-file`]({{<ref "/user-guide/spring-boot-integration/configuration.md#license-file">}}) property to provide a license file that is inserted on application start.
 Or copy your license file under the name `camunda-license.txt` to your `src/main/resources`.